Sophyia7/Fintech-API/README.md

 - [x] Balance: Users can check the balance of wallet.
 - [x] Transaction: Users can check their transaction records.

+**Pending Routes**
+-  notifications with signal (in progress): Users will get notified of their current transactions.
+- KYC verification (in progress): Users will need to verify their identity before they can create an account.

 ## What I learned from this project